How Melatonin Can Help Your Sleep (And 4 Things To Do If It Doesn't)

 Turn tech off at 10.

 This is one of Dimitriu's hard-set rules—and for good reason.
-Blue light (which often comes from devices) suppresses melatonin secretion, which means scrolling through social media before bed will do little to help your body naturally produce melatonin.
+Blue light (which often comes from devices) suppresses melatonin secretion8, which means scrolling through social media before bed will do little to help your body naturally produce melatonin.
 This could leave your body at a deficit even if you take additional melatonin to help get you to sleep.

 Aim to turn off electronics, dim the lights, and use softer, more yellow bulbs at least an hour before bedtime to keep your circadian rhythm in check.

 Try a different type of sleep supplement altogether.

 Try a sleep-promoting complex in a multi-ingredient formula like the science-backed ingredients magnesium, jujube, PharmaGABA®, and/or L-theanine.* Magnesium will not cause drowsiness or make a person feel groggy, which is an effect commonly attributed to melatonin.
 Magnesium can help muscles relax, which in turn can help calm and bring on a better state of mind for sounder sleep.*

 Ferira divulges that, "melatonin is, in fact, not my go-to sleep-centric supplement for clients.
 It's more of a last resort or personalized approach for certain individuals.
 For starters, melatonin is a hormone, so tread lightly.
 Secondly, there are loads of ways to optimize sleep hygiene that naturally support circadian rhythm syncing.
 Lastly, I strongly prefer nutrients, botanicals, and nonhormonal bioactives when it comes to supplements, for sleep or otherwise."*